sarahseverson/wax-bofh/pages/about.md

 # About Wax
-This current site is an experiment with WAX.
+This current site is an _experiment_ with Wax.
+But what is Wax?

 **Wax is an extensible workflow for producing scholarly exhibitions with minimal computing principles.**
 It is comprised of a few Ruby gems, some customizable UI components, and (hopefully soon!) a lot of documentation and recipes for creating, deploying, and maintaining digital exhibitions.